Answers to Member Questions

 Unfortunately, no. However, there are many resources available that can help you to plan for your future and help you to select a planner.
 Below are a few helpful links, however it is not an exhaustive list.

 - National Seniors Australia is a body that the NTPS has joined as a corporate member.
-It provides access to a number of resources, such as a Financial Information Desk, where you can call and speak to someone who will not give you advice, but will translate the advice been given to you, so you understand the impact of your decisions.
+It provides access to a number of resources where you can call and speak to someone who will not give you advice, but will translate the advice been given to you, so you understand the impact of your decisions.
 They have lots of information, fact sheets and a retirement readiness quiz available which would be a great place to start

 - Money Smart is a helpful Commonwealth site which has all types of calculators (superannuation, mortgage etc.)